Steve Letsike

 Mmapaseka "Steve" Letsike is a South African human rights activist and politician.

-Well known for her AIDS activism through her leadership roles within the South African National AIDS Council, Letsike is also one of the most prominent lesbian figures within the African National Congress, and has campaigned for LGBT rights in South Africa.
+Well known for her AIDS activism through her leadership roles within the South African National AIDS Council, Letsike is also one of the most prominent lesbian figures within the African National Congress, and has campaigned for LGBT rights, Women's rights and other marginalised people in South Africa.
+She led various other structures including the South African Pharmacy Council as the Vice President elected in February 2024.

+Her activism started when she was a teenager at the age of 13.
+Joining Congress of the Congress of the South African Students (COSAS) Atteridgeville Branch, subsequently African National Congress Youth League in Atteridgeville and Tshwane Region, ANC Women's League and the Mother body ANC.
+Having served in the Region of birth, now as a resident of City of Johannesburg she is a member of ANC in the Joburg Region.
+Letsike is currently serving in the African National Congress National Executive Committee(2022- current).

 In 2024 she was elected as a member of the National Assembly of South Africa.

 Activism

 HIV/AIDS activism

 Letsike was the deputy chair of the South African National AIDS Council, and served as the chair of its National Society Forum, implementing policies at a grassroots and local level.
 For several years, Letsike served as deputy to Cyril Ramaphosa, who went on to become the President of South Africa.
 Through his role with SANAC, Letsike called on increased psychosocial support, in addition to antiretroviral programmes, for people diagnosed with HIV/AIDS.

 In 2015, Letsike represented South Africa at the launch of the DREAMS Partnership, aiming to secure an AIDS-free future for women in sub-Saharan Africa.

+In 2016, she co-led the world's first LGBTI HIV strategy for South Africa.
+Steve Letsike has been a pioneer in the Human Rights and social justice movement for over 22 years.

 In 2021, Ramaphosa named Letsike to the Chief Justice Panel, to interview shortlisted candidates and to decide who to replace Mogoeng Mogoeng at the end of his term as Chief Justice of South Africa.